raul23/clustering-text/README.rst

 If I don't do any shuffling and still use 100 components for ``TruncatedSVD``, I don't get the segmention fault error.

-If I use 101 or less than 100 components while also performing shuffling, I don't get these memory-related errors.
+If I use 101 or less than 100 components while also performing shuffling, I don't get this memory-related error.
 Maybe the way I do the shuffling of the dataset consumes too much memory but it is still odd that if I use exactly 100 components for ``TruncatedSVD``, I get ``Segmentation fault: 11``.